ArbitrumFoundation/docs/docs/security-council.md

 To participate in a given cohort's election, candidates are invited to present themselves to the community by [creating a topic in the Governance Forums](https://forum.arbitrum.foundation/c/security-council-elections/12).

 Candidates should also engage with the community and delegates on whichever platforms they feel confortable in.
-During election cycles, The Arbitrum Foundation will be hosting numerous events, feel free to contact `sc-elections@arbitrum.foundation` to get more information.
+During election cycles, The Arbitrum Foundation will be hosting numerous events, feel free to contact `scelection@arbitrum.foundation` to get more information.

 Cohorts are elections start on 15 March and 15 September each year, and candidates have a week to sign-up onchain to run for the given cohort.
 The [Tally Governance UI](https://www.tally.xyz/gov/arbitrum/council/security-council) has support to help candidates sign up for the elections.